corentin35000/Crzgames_RCENet/docs/src/api/rcenet_peer.md

    size_t        totalWaitingData;
 } ENetPeer;
 ```

-- `dispatchList`: Internally used for queuing events for this peer.
-- `host`: The host object this peer is associated with.
-- `outgoingPeerID`/`incomingPeerID`: Identifiers used for distinguishing this peer in outgoing/incoming connections.
-- `connectID`: A unique identifier for the connection to this peer.
-- `outgoingSessionID`/`incomingSessionID`: Session identifiers for tracking session changes.
-- `address`: The network address of the peer.
-- `data`: User-defined data associated with the peer, can be used to store application-specific information.
-- `state`: The current state of the peer (e.g., connected, disconnecting, etc.).
-- `channels`: An array of channels over which data is sent and received.
-Channels provide separate streams of communication.
-- `channelCount`: The number of channels allocated for this peer.
-- `incomingBandwidth`/`outgoingBandwidth`: The configured incoming/outgoing bandwidth limits for this peer.
-- `incomingBandwidthThrottleEpoch`/`outgoingBandwidthThrottleEpoch`: Used internally to manage bandwidth throttling.
-- `incomingDataTotal`/`outgoingDataTotal`: The total amount of incoming/outgoing data since the last reset or initialization.
-- `lastSendTime`/`lastReceiveTime`: Timestamps of the last send/receive operations.
-- `nextTimeout`/`earliestTimeout`: Used internally to manage connection timeouts and retransmissions.
-- `packetLossEpoch`: Used internally for calculating packet loss over time.
-- `packetsSent`/`packetsLost`: Counters for the total number of packets sent and lost.
-- `packetLoss`/`packetLossVariance`: Measures of packet loss ratio and its variance.
-- `packetThrottle`: The current packet throttle value, affecting data transmission rate.
-- `packetThrottleLimit`/`packetThrottleCounter`: Control the throttling mechanism.
-- `packetThrottleEpoch`: Timestamp for the last throttle evaluation.
-- `packetThrottleAcceleration`/`Deceleration`: Controls how quickly the throttle value changes.
-- `packetThrottleInterval`: Time interval for packet throttle evaluations.
-- `pingInterval`: Frequency at which ping messages are sent to keep the connection alive.
-- `timeoutLimit`/`Minimum`/`Maximum`: Configuration for connection timeout thresholds.
-- `lastRoundTripTime`/`lowestRoundTripTime`/`Variance`: Statistics on the round-trip time (RTT) for packets to this peer.
-- `roundTripTime`/`roundTripTimeVariance`: Average RTT and its variance.
-- `mtu`: Maximum transmission unit size, impacting the size of packets sent.
-- `windowSize`: Flow control window size for reliable packet delivery.
-- `reliableDataInTransit`: Amount of reliable data that has been sent but not yet acknowledged.
-- `outgoingReliableSequenceNumber`: Sequence number for the next reliable packet to be sent.
-- `ENetList acknowledgements`: A list of acknowledgements to be sent.
-This list contains acknowledgements for packets that have been received and acknowledged by this peer.
-- `ENetList sentReliableCommands`: A list of reliable commands that have been sent but not yet acknowledged.
-This ensures reliable delivery of packets.
-- `ENetList outgoingSendReliableCommands`: A list of reliable commands that are ready to be sent.
-These commands are queued for sending in a reliable manner.
-- `ENetList outgoingCommands`: A list of commands that are ready to be sent, including both reliable and unreliable commands.
-- `ENetList dispatchedCommands`: A list of commands that have been dispatched.
-This list is used for managing commands that have been processed and are awaiting further action, such as acknowledgement.
-- `enet_uint16 flags`: Flags for behavior control of the peer.
-This includes flags like `ENET_PEER_FLAG_NEEDS_DISPATCH` and `ENET_PEER_FLAG_CONTINUE_SENDING`, which control the peer's behavior regarding message dispatch and sending packets.
-- `enet_uint16 reserved`: A reserved field for future use, ensuring compatibility with future versions of the protocol or library extensions.
-- `enet_uint16 incomingUnsequencedGroup`: Used to track incoming unsequenced packets.
-This field is part of managing packets that are sent without a specific order.
-- `enet_uint16 outgoingUnsequencedGroup`: Similar to the incoming unsequenced group but for outgoing packets.
-It tracks the group number for unsequenced packets that are sent.
-- `enet_uint32 unsequencedWindow[ENET_PEER_UNSEQUENCED_WINDOW_SIZE / 32]`: A window used to track received unsequenced packets.
-This array helps in managing and filtering out duplicate unsequenced packets that may be received.
-- `enet_uint32 eventData`: This field is used to store custom event data that can be associated with specific actions or triggers in the network communication.
-- `size_t totalWaitingData`: Represents the total amount of data that is waiting to be sent to this peer.
-This includes all queued packets and commands that have not yet been transmitted.

 This section covers the initial set of fields in the `ENetPeer` structure.
 The subsequent parts will delve into the remaining fields, explaining their purposes and how they contribute to the management of network peers.